at1112/EarthSurfaceTemperature/index.md

 ### List/description of the significant technologies/platforms used
-I used *Plotly*'s Python interactive graphing library to create the visualizations embedded above. *Plotly* is an open-source graphing library built on top of plotly.js (https://plotly.com/javascript/).
+I used *Plotly*'s Python interactive graphing library to create the visualizations embedded above. *Plotly* is an open-source graphing library built on top of [plotly.js](https://plotly.com/javascript/).

 I created these visualizations in Jupyter notebooks after performing preliminary data cleaning and exploratory analysis with *NumPy* and *Pandas*.
 I employed Chart Studio's python package and HTML in order to embed these visualizations.
-This site was created using GitHub Pages (https://pages.github.com/).
+This site was created using [GitHub Pages](https://pages.github.com/).

 Technical Documentation can be found here: